parshikovpavel/final-keyword/README.md

 Let's avoid any class coupling by implementation details.

-The [CommentBlock](src/ApplyingFinalKeyword/PreferInterfaceImplementation/CommentBlock.php) is an interface which defines the contract and hides implementation details.
+The [`CommentBlock`](src/ApplyingFinalKeyword/PreferInterfaceImplementation/CommentBlock.php) is an interface which defines the contract and hides implementation details.

-The [SimpleCommentBlock](src/ApplyingFinalKeyword/PreferInterfaceImplementation/SimpleCommentBlock.php) and [CountingCommentBlock](src/ApplyingFinalKeyword/PreferInterfaceImplementation/CountingCommentBlock.php) are final classes that implement this interface but don't have a direct association.
-As a disadvantage, this classes have the same duplicate implementation of [viewComments()](src/ApplyingFinalKeyword/PreferInterfaceImplementation/SimpleCommentBlock.php#L33-L40) method.
+The [`SimpleCommentBlock`](src/ApplyingFinalKeyword/PreferInterfaceImplementation/SimpleCommentBlock.php) and [`CountingCommentBlock`](src/ApplyingFinalKeyword/PreferInterfaceImplementation/CountingCommentBlock.php) are final classes that implement this interface but don't have a direct association.
+As a disadvantage, this classes have the same duplicate implementation of [`viewComments()`](src/ApplyingFinalKeyword/PreferInterfaceImplementation/SimpleCommentBlock.php#L33-L40) method.

 ### Prefer aggregation to inheritance

 The aggregation is the loosest relationship type.
 Let's use the aggregation in the form of the decorator pattern to replace the inheritance.

-The [CommentBlock](src/ApplyingFinalKeyword/PreferAggregation/CommentBlock.php) is an interface which defines the contract and hides implementation details.
+The [`CommentBlock`](src/ApplyingFinalKeyword/PreferAggregation/CommentBlock.php) is an interface which defines the contract and hides implementation details.

-The [SimpleCommentBlock](src/ApplyingFinalKeyword/PreferAggregation/SimpleCommentBlock.php) is a base final class with base behavior that implements the mentioned interface.
+The [`SimpleCommentBlock`](src/ApplyingFinalKeyword/PreferAggregation/SimpleCommentBlock.php) is a base final class with base behavior that implements the mentioned interface.

-The [CountingCommentBlock](src/ApplyingFinalKeyword/PreferAggregation/CountingCommentBlock.php) is similar to a child class.
-It stores a reference to the decorated object,  forwards all calls to it and implements additional behavior.
+The [`CountingCommentBlock`](src/ApplyingFinalKeyword/PreferAggregation/CountingCommentBlock.php) is similar to a child class.
+It stores [a reference](src/ApplyingFinalKeyword/PreferAggregation/CountingCommentBlock.php#L15) to the decorated object,  forwards all calls to it and implements additional behavior. [`CountingCommentBlock::viewComment()`](src/ApplyingFinalKeyword/PreferAggregation/CountingCommentBlock.php#L47-L51) и [`CountingCommentBlock::viewComments()`](src/ApplyingFinalKeyword/PreferAggregation/CountingCommentBlock.php#L56-L66) add cache capabilities. [`CountingCommentBlock::getCommentKeys()`](src/ApplyingFinalKeyword/PreferAggregation/CountingCommentBlock.php#L36-L39) is a simple single-line function that just transfers  responsibility for the execution to the nested object.

+[`SimpleCommentBlock`](src/ApplyingFinalKeyword/PreferAggregation/SimpleCommentBlock.php) и [`CountingCommentBlock`](src/ApplyingFinalKeyword/PreferAggregation/CountingCommentBlock.php) maintain polymorphic behavior since both implement [`CommentBlock`](src/ApplyingFinalKeyword/PreferAggregation/CommentBlock.php) interface.
+Clients interacts with them transparently through the interface.